TinManTex/MockFox/ReadMe.txt

 MockFox is a collection of related projects based around Mock versions of the exe-side modules of MGSV.

-Mock modules - the output of IHTearDown, used by LoadMockFox, or just useful as a reference to the tpp exe lua api.
+Mock modules - the output of IHTearDown, a collated version of this is used by LoadMockFox, or just useful as a reference to the tpp exe lua api.
-See /MockFoxLua/<game id>/
+See /Generated/<game id>/mockModules/

 If that's all your interested in you can ignore the other projects/the rest of this document.

 IHTearDown - An IH module for generating the Mock modules from the running game and some other analysis stuff.
+A run of its output is in /Generated/

 LoadMockFox - a loader/glue that's complete enough to load the games lua scripts using the Mock modules via a lua interpreter external from the game.